The Saint and his Volvo 1800

 It was during the spring of 1965 that I bought my first Volvo P 1800.
 It was 3½ inches long and cost 4s 6d (serious money in those days for a school boy).
 This car was the very latest release from Corgi Toys and, like thousands of others, I was hooked!
 It wasn't just that the lines of this car were among the most exciting ever to be seen on our roads; nor was it its bright white paintwork - something that's been essential on all the real cars I later owned.
 No, what made this car really special was the fact that this was the car Simon Templar drove, and Corgi toys were very cleverly (and for the first time) exploiting the connection between a motor car and a star of the TV screen, for "The Saint" was among the top rated British television shows throughout the 1960's - and Volvo 1800 cars were as much a part of the performance as Roger Moore who played the leading character.
 The Volvo P1800 entered full scale production during May 1961.
 This followed the model's unveiling to the public at the Brussels show in January 1960, where an Italian-built prototype was displayed.
 Like other prototype and pre-production cars, its radiator grille incorporated a 'V' motif which was not perpetuated on production models, although this was included in the Corgi casting (as were cow- horn bumpers, front and rear) suggesting the model was planned at an early stage.
 Indeed, an earlier P1800 model had already appeared as part of Corgi's standard range of model cars, one of which was featured in the 15th episode of the TV series, and it was possibly this that caused Corgi to embark on the idea of a Saint version of the model car.

-The second "Saint" car, 77 GYL, now forms part of the 'Cars of the Stars' Motor Museum display at Keswick.
+The second "Saint" car, 77 GYL, was part of the 'Cars of the Stars' Motor Museum display at Keswick until it closed in 2011.
+It is now believed to be owned by an enthusiast in the USA.
 Finished in bright white, it carries a Saint logo on the bonnet - just like the Corgi models did - although such a device was never actually carried in the TV series.

 When released for general sale to the public, the real P1800 was a truly international car.
 Whilst based solidly on Swedish design, the striking body lines were derived from Italian thinking and made this model unlike any other Volvo.
 Engine and gearbox were of course pure Volvo while the rear axle was American and many other components were of UK or European origin.
 Its monocoque body shell was produced in Scotland by Pressed Steel and because of insufficient capacity in Volvo's Swedish plants, the model was initially assembled by Jensen in West Bromwich.
 And with its 1780cc engine capable of producing 100 bhp, there was no shortage of power from this stunning newcomer.
 1961 was also the year in which a new British television series was being planned.
 This was to be based on Leslie Charteris' character Simon Templar, alias "The Saint" - which was also to be the series title.
 For many, this series was to be their first introduction to the character, but in fact Simon Templar first appeared in a Charteris novel in 1928.
 This was followed by dozens more books, comics, radio stories and films so that by the time the TV series was planned Simon Templar was already one of the longest running characters in detective fiction.
 Simon Templar was essentially a British 'hero', although his adventures took him around the globe and he had naturally 'driven' a great deal during his first three decades, his own cars including the fictional Furillac and Hirondel in the Charteris novels.
 For the television stories, the Saint's car was to be a regular and significant feature and the production team was looking for an exciting sports model which reflected both the performance and style of the main character.
 What happened next is now legendary.